Hello and welcome to my Burton Malavita bindings review.

 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

 Overall the Malavita are great freestyle or all-mountain freestyle bindings.
 They are leaning more towards the freestyle type riding more so than all-mountain and more so towards freestyle/park riding than the Cartels and the Genesis.
+They have great board feel and are super comfy and shock absorbing.

 More Info, Current Prices and Where to Buy Online